 Les Gets itself is a traditional charming village, with cosy chalet-style restaurants and accommodation.
 It is a real working village that is inhabited all year around and not just for the winter season.
 There are two main things that stand out for me in regards to Lets Gets Ski Resort, their warm hospitality in welcoming you to their village and attention to creating a fun and friendly environment for families to enjoy.

 This resort offers an ideal ski area for mixed ability family ski holidays and the experienced skier who wants to enjoy some off piste skiing through the stunning forest setting.
 Children would love the new ski area The Grand Cry, with its American-Indian village theme or the new animal refuge where you can meet the various animals.
 Lets Gets Ski Resort is very family focused and because of this, it is becoming very popular with families as a ski destination.

 There are still 80 privately owned ski lifts within Europe and the Lets Gets Ski Resort has one of them ‘Teleski de La Turche‘.
 This drag lift is an important part of the Les Gets village history.
 Built and run by the same family since 1946, the Teleski de La Turche recently celebrated its 70th anniversary.

 The lift is a long drag through beautiful woods which open up into the main ski area.
 Be careful though because the start can be a little fast!

 Ski passes are really flexible, you can get a lift pass for the LesGets/Morzine area or the whole Portes du Soleil, depending on your experience, comfort and budget.

-A quick overview of the Les Gets Ski Area:
+Overview of the Les Gets Ski Resort Area

 - The runs are long and wide in most parts